MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 ### Title
 Climate-Driven Housing Price Prediction: Navigating Environmental Displacement in the U.S.

+### Presentation Link
+This is the link to our presentation on Google Slides: https://docs.google.com/presentation/d/1rO4J3T3Bt6npnWvWx7htCh_njVdzMI45wEdXniRzCTY/edit?usp=sharing<br><br>
+A PDF of these slides is included in this repo as well, but we have an animation that only runs on Google Slides.

 ### Authors
 Quintessa Guengerich, qguenger@andrew.cmu.edu<br>
 Jewel Kentilitisca, jkentili@andrew.cmu.edu<br>